 At this point, her in-laws really started twisting the screws.
 First, they demanded that she commit Sati, the absurdly gruesome and misogynistic practice of a woman throwing herself on her husband’s funeral pyre.
 Luckily, Krishna had already told her not to kill herself.
 Her refusal to die infuriated her in-laws, and they proceeded to try to assassinate her on three separate occasions.

-Attempt 1: “Oh, here’s a basket with a garland in it for your Krishna.
-I hope you like it.”
-(Just kidding, it’s a cobra.)
-However, when Mirabai opens the basket, it damn well is a garland.
-You know someone got fired that day.
+Attempt 1: ““Here’s a basket with a garland in it for your Krishna.”
+It’s actually a cobra, but when Mirabai opens the basket, she finds an actual garland.

 Attempt 2: “Let’s see how Mirabai likes sleeping on poisonous needs.
-I’ll just cover them up with these luxurious rose petals.”
+I’ll cover them with rose petals.”
 Mirabai sleeps like the dead but isn’t.

 Attempt 3: “Here’s some poison…uh nectar…” Mirabai gulps it down, no problem.

 Finally, she gets tired of all the distractions and goes to live with her uncle, who leaves her alone.

 It was my favorite “book,” and my mom would often try to talk me out of choosing it as a bedtime story because it was so long.
 I think I was particularly attracted to the idea that a deity could protect a person, even from snakes and volatile family members.
 Self-preservation is strongest in the young.
 Also, I liked that Krishna is depicted as having blue skin and a kind face.
 He is often drawn as feminine: soft features, long eyelashes.
 In fact, for part of my childhood, I thought Krishna was a woman.